csc-training/summerschool/hpc-ai/docs/01-intro.md

 # Summary

-- **Artificial intelligence**: capability of computational systems to act like a human
+- **Artificial intelligence**: capability of machine to act like a human
   - learning, reasoning, problem-solving, perception, and decision-making
 - **Machine Learning**: learn from data without explicit instructions
   - **Unsupervised**, **Supervised**, **Reinforcement**, ...